On log-sum inequalities: log-sum inequalities for real functions

-Theorem \ref{log_sum_inequality_with_real_functions} is a generalization of log-sum inequality which expands the scope of its application.
-Note here that the domain of the function $g$ need not be a convex set.
-In fact, we may consider $a_i$ and $b_i$ from arbitrary set such that $g(b_i) > 0$ for all $i$.
-This condition is an essential for Theorem \ref{log_sum_inequality_with_real_functions}.
-In other words, the range of $g$ must have an non-empty intersection with the set of positive reals.
+Theorem \ref{log_sum_inequality_with_real_functions} expands the scope of applications of the log-sum inequality.
+The domain of $g$ may not be a convex set.
+We can consider $a_i$ and $b_i$ arbitrarily such that $g(b_i) > 0$ for all $i = 1, 2, \cdots n$.
+In other words, the range of $g$ must have a non-empty intersection with the set of positive reals.